7 Best Campgrounds in New England for 2026

 New England camping means rugged coastal cliffs, dense pine forests, and that autumn magic that draws millions.
 These seven campgrounds represent the best the region offers—each with its own character and proven track record.

 The Northeast’s camping culture runs deep.
 These aren’t generic RV lots.
 They’re well-established destinations where regulars return year after year and where the infrastructure actually works.
+Whether you’re chasing fall foliage, summer beach days, or spring wildflowers, timing matters here more than most regions.

 1. Mount Desert Island Campground